Frequently Asked Questions

 Note: Contestants are permitted to use nicotine replacement therapies (e.g. patch, gum, inhaler or lozenges) during the contest period.

-Why is this Challenge not available in my province?While every province and territory in Canada has a quitline, Canadian Cancer Society’s Smokers’ Helpline only provides services in Saskatchewan, Manitoba, Ontario, New Brunswick, and the Yukon.
+Why is this Challenge not available in my province?While every province and territory in Canada has a quitline, Canadian Cancer Society’s Smokers’ Helpline only provides services in Saskatchewan, Manitoba, Ontario, and the Yukon.
 Any Canadian can call 1-866-366-3667 (the number on cigarette packages) to be connected to the quitline in their province or territory, or can visit www.gosmokefree.gc.ca/quit to find their quitline website.

 How do I enter?